 Luckily you don’t need a Pokémon Go IV calculator any more, as you can check your IVs in-game.
 Check that button in the bottom right corner of your screen when you’ve selected a Pokémon, and click ‘Appraise’ to get your IVs.

 So there you have it, everything you need to know about the best Pokémon Go CP calculator you can find.
-Keep up to date with all the latest Pokémon Go news right here on Pocket Tactics – and we’d especially recommend keeping on top of all the latest Pokémon Go promo codes.
+Keep up to date with all the latest Pokémon Go events right here on Pocket Tactics – and we’d especially recommend keeping on top of all the latest Pokémon Go codes.
 After all, everyone loves a freebie, right?